Rule 4. Stormwater - No permits are required but..

-A review of the MPCA, NPDES Application and is required for any development of property or a series of projects in close proximity resulting in the creation of one acre or more of Impervious Surface ("Impervious Surface Property").
-Within 5 days of submitting the MPCA, NPDES application to MPCA, the applicant must submit a copy of the application to the District for review.
-A copy of the approved permit must be submitted to the CRWD office.
+A review of the MPCA, NPDES Application is required for any development of property or a series of projects in close proximity resulting in the creation of one acre or more of Impervious Surface ("Impervious Surface Property").
+Within 5 days of submitting the MPCA, NPDES application to MPCA, the applicant must submit a copy of the NPDES permit to the District, together with a site plan, stormwater pollution and prevention plan (SWPPP), and drainage summary for the project.
+The site plan and drainage summary will detail the "pre" and "post" project runoff rates, impervious surface areas, watershed areas, and proposed stormwater facility designs versus NPDES and District requirements.

 Rule 5.
 Drainage - A permit is required if.....